iganets/iganet/docs/tutorial01.md

 ### Setting the default device

-IgANets checks all available devices during initialization.
+IGAnets checks all available devices during initialization.
 Unless the environment variables `IGANET_DEVICE` and/or `IGANET_DEVICE_INDEX` are set, it uses the first GPU as default device and falls back to CPU mode otherwise.